This article originally appeared on Noisey Canada.

 Known for his improvisational swing and bebop style drumming, as well as his work with jazz greats such as Billie Holiday, Ben Webster, and Lester Young, it's easy to see why Archie Alleyne is a Canadian treasure.
 Alleyne was one of the first black musicians allowed to play at white-only venues like the famous Town Tavern at a time when black people were barred from going to Toronto’s entertainment districts.
 Now he's responsible for The Archie Alleyne Scholarship Fund, which awards bursaries to artists around the GTA for their musical achievements and community work.
 “Archie, man.
 He's really a testament of passion.
 He's passed 80 years of age, but his love for the art is making his fire burn ever so brightly,” says poet and musician Mustafa Ahmed, a former recipient of the AASF scholarship.

-After battling cancer for several years, Archibald Alexander Alleyne passed away at a Toronto hospital at the age of 82.
-But before his untimely passing, Alleyne told us, in his own words, about the very early history of Toronto jazz and the birth of his love for the genre.
+At 82 years old, Alleyne tells us, in his own words, about the very early history of Toronto jazz and the birth of his love for the genre.

 Kensington Market in the 30s